SpencerSharp/BBGM-Multiplayer-Discord-Bot/README.md

 		- All attributes
 		- Previous season PER and EWA

-Currently we are in a phase of defining the spec and acquiring the inherited codebase from Reddit's /u/nesyt
+We have acquired the codebase from /u/nesyt of Reddit!
+Still working on ensuring that the licensing is okay with him, but we're on track to hit v1 in the next couple weeks.

 ### Planned v1 feature list
 - Ability to create, invite, and approve GMs in your league